yzou2/CRST/README.md

 	}

 The model and code are available for non-commercial (NC) research purposes only.
 If you modify the code and want to redistribute, please include the CC-BY-NC-SA-4.0 license.

+### Requirements:
+The code is implemented based on [Pytorch 0.4.0](https://pytorch.org/) with CUDA 9.0, OpenCV 3.2.0 and Python 2.7.12.
+It is tested in Ubuntu 16.04 with a single 12GB NVIDIA TiTan Xp.
+Maximum GPU usage is about 11GB.

 ### Results:
 0. GTA2city: